-Ford represented approximately 69% and 60% of our revenue in the nine months ended March 31, 2016 and 2015, respectively.
-We expect that Ford, other automobile manufacturers and OEMs will account for an increasing portion of our revenue, as our revenue from paid wireless carrier provided navigation declines.
-However, our revenue could potentially decline if Ford increases the cost to consumers of our navigation product or reduces the number of vehicles or the geographies in which vehicles with our product as an option are sold, or its sales of vehicles fall below forecast due to competition or global macro-economic conditions.
-In addition, Ford is in the process of a global transition from Sync 2 to Sync 3.
-Since our revenue recognition will change during Ford's transition, our revenue derived from Ford could be reduced.
-We may also experience fluctuations in revenue as Ford prepares for this transition in various geographies.
+Ford represented approximately 68% and 69% of our revenue in the three months ended September 30, 2016 and 2015, respectively.
+We expect that Ford, other automobile manufacturers and OEMs will account for an increasing portion of our revenue, as our revenue from paid wireless carrier provided navigation continues to decline.
+However, our revenue could potentially decline if Ford increases the cost to consumers of our navigation product, reduces the number of vehicles or the geographies in which vehicles with our product as an option are sold, or its sales of vehicles fall below forecast due to competition or global macro-economic conditions.
+Ford recently announced that it would open its SYNC 3 product to Apple's CarPlay and Google's Android Auto, which may reduce the number of vehicle purchasers who purchase built-in navigation services.
+We may not successfully increase our revenue from Ford if our products are replaced within vehicles by Ford with our competitors' products or from price competition from third parties.

+In addition, Ford is in the process of completing a global transition from SYNC 2 to SYNC 3.
+Since the timing of title transfer on SYNC 3 has changed and thereby impacted how revenue is recognized, revenue derived from Ford could fluctuate or be reduced in any given period across multiple geographies.
 Our agreement with Ford expires in December 2017 and also allows either party to terminate the agreement if the other party is insolvent or materially breaches its obligations and fails to cure such breach.
 In the event that Ford does not elect to renew our contract after December 2017, or chooses to renegotiate our contract on less favorable terms, our revenue may decline and our business operating results and financial condition could be harmed.
 The agreement may be renewed for successive 12-month periods if either party provides notice of renewal at least 45 days prior to the expiration of the applicable term, and the other party agrees to such renewal.
-We may not successfully increase our revenue from Ford if our products are replaced within vehicles by Ford with our competitors' products or from price competition from third parties.

-For on-board automotive navigation, we recognize revenue as the related customized software is delivered to and accepted by our customers.
-In addition we recognize royalties earned from our on-board solutions.
 We have limited experience managing, supporting and retaining automobile manufacturers and OEMs as customers and if we are not able to maintain Ford as a customer our revenue will decline.